hpk42/muacrypt/doc/mutt.rst

 (please suggest one if you know one!) you may use, outside of mutt, a helper command to scan directories for incoming mail::

-    muacrypt scan-incoming-dir /some/path/to/maildir/
+    muacrypt scandir-incoming /some/path/to/maildir/

 All files in the ``/some/path/to/maildir`` directory will be scanned.
 If you actually use the Maildir format for your local e-mail copies, it's recommended to only scan mails in the "new" folder::

-    muacrypt scan-incoming-dir /some/path/to/maildir/new
+    muacrypt scandir-incoming /some/path/to/maildir/new

-In any case, you need to make sure that ``muacrypt scan-incoming-dir`` is invoked every time you have re-synced your local folder from the remote IMAP one.
-Note that ``scan-incoming-dir`` is just a helper which eventually pipes each found mail/file into ``muacrypt process-incoming``.
+In any case, you need to make sure that ``muacrypt scandir-incoming`` is invoked every time you have re-synced your local folder from the remote IMAP one.
+Note that ``scandir-incoming`` is just a helper which eventually pipes each found mail/file into ``muacrypt process-incoming``.
 If you have other ways of piping new incoming messages through ``muacrypt process-incoming`` then, by all means, do it and